'Battle of the Camels' acquittals shock Egypt

 Several opposition activists see the ruling as a deal between the governing Muslim Brotherhood and officials of the Mubarak era, while others accuse the former ruling Military Council of concealing evidence.

-The Muslim Brotherhood itself reacted angrily to the ruling, and says it will take part in protests planned for the coming days.'Shock and anger'
+The Muslim Brotherhood itself reacted angrily to the ruling, and says it will take part in protests planned for the coming days.